findy-network/findy-network.github.io/content/en/blog/fsm3/index.md

   title: "Image #:counter"
 ---

-This is a development story (or hands-on workshop) of how we can use a FSM chatbot to implement SSI Services to allow any SSI/DID owner be a issuer.
+This post is a development story (or hands-on workshop) of how we can use an FSM chatbot to implement SSI Services to allow any SSI/DID owner to be an issuer.
-Let's start from the end result and see how the state machine looks like.
-As you can see below it's simple and elegant, and most importantly easy to reason.
+Let’s start with the result and see what the state machine looks like.
+As you can see below, it’s simple, elegant, and, most importantly, easy to reason.

 ```plantuml @startuml
 title main issuing service machine